James Longstreet: West Point and early military service

 After a brief furlough, Longstreet was stationed for two years at the 4th U.S. Infantry at Jefferson Barracks, Missouri, under the command of Lieutenant colonel John Garland.
 In 1843, he was joined by his friend, Lieutenant Ulysses Grant.
 In 1844, Longstreet met Garland's daughter and his future first wife Maria Louisa Garland, called Louise by her family.
 At about the same time as Longstreet began courting Louise, Grant courted Longstreet's fourth cousin, Julia Dent, and that couple eventually married.
 Longstreet attended the Grant wedding on August 22, 1848, in St. Louis, but his role at the ceremony remains unclear.
-Grant biographers Jean Edward Smith and Ron Chernow state that Longstreet served as Grant's best man at the wedding.
-John Y. Simon, editor of Julia Grant's memoirs, concluded that Longstreet "may have been a groomsman", and Longstreet biographer Donald Brigman Sanger called the role of best man "uncertain" while noting that neither Grant nor Longstreet mentioned such a role in either of their memoirs.
+Grant biographers Jean Edward Smith and Ron Chernow state that Longstreet served as best man.
+John Y. Simon, editor of Julia Grant's memoirs, concluded that Longstreet "may have been a groomsman", and Longstreet biographer Donald Brigman Sanger called the role of best man "uncertain" while noting that neither Grant nor Longstreet mentioned such a role in their memoirs.

 Later in 1844, the regiment, along with the Third Infantry, was transferred to Camp Salubrity near Natchitoches, Louisiana, as part of the Army of Observation under Major General Zachary Taylor.
-On March 8, 1845, Longstreet received a promotion to second lieutenant, and was transferred to the Eighth Infantry, stationed at Fort Marion in St. Augustine, Florida.
+On March 8, 1845, Longstreet was promoted to second lieutenant and transferred to the Eighth Infantry, stationed at Fort Marion in St. Augustine, Florida.
 He served for the month of August on court-martial duty in Pensacola.
 The regiment was then transferred to Corpus Christi, Texas, where he was reunited with the officers of the Third and Fourth Regiments, including Grant.
 The men passed the winter by staging plays.